SiliconLabs/wiseconnect/examples/snippets/wlan/multithreading_application/readme.md

 ### Steps to set up MQTT server

-1. To run MQTT broker on port 8886 in Windows PC1, open command prompt and go to MQTT installed folder (Ex: C:\Program Files\mosquitto) and run the following command:
+1. To run the MQTT broker on port 8886 in Windows PC1, open the command prompt and go to the MQTT installed folder (Ex: C:\Program Files\mosquitto) and run the following command:

    ```c
    mosquitto.exe –p 8886 –v